aggregate1166877/http-server/README.md

 }
 ```

+You should consider this repo unmaintained as I'm unlikely to merge future
+`https-server` changes into this repo (I guess we'll see), but it's a temporary
+solution for people who desperately need a fix right now.

 With a bit of luck the authors of `https-server` merge that PR in the next 7
 years or so.